tzolic/tzolic.github.io/README.md

 - phone
 - email

-So they must be the name of the headers of my google sheet.
+So they must be the name of the headers of my google sheet

 - Go to Extensions > Google Apps Script
 - Copy and paste this code